-A New York dispatch, dated March be to declare in unequivocal terms 9, says: Col. Theodore Roosevelt, who is now at Trinidad, British West Indies, in a statement given out today through the New York Evening Mail, emphatically declines to be a candidate in the primaries of Massachusetts or of any other state.
+9, says: Col. Theodore Roosevelt, who is now at Trinidad, British West Indies, in a statement given out today through the New York Evening Mail, emphatically declines to be a candidate in the primaries of Massachusetts or of any other state.

-His action in making public his statement today is similar to that things may occur between now and taken in his recent message to Secretary of State Stevenson of Illinois, sent out by his secretary.
+His action in making public his statement today is similar to that taken in his recent message to Secretary of State Stevenson of Illinois, sent out by his secretary.

-"I will not enter into any fight for the nomination," the colonel says, "and I will not permit any factional fight to be made in my behalf.
-Indeed.
-I will go further and say that it would be a mistake to nominate me unless the country has in its mood something of the heroic, unless it feels not only like devoting itself Roosevelt has come back into the reto ideals, but to the purpose measurably to realize those ideals in America.
+"I will not enter into any fight for deed.
+I will go further and say that and integrity they possess." it would be a mistake to nominate me unless the country has in its mood something of the heroic, unless to ideals, but to the purpose measurably to realize those ideals in Amerof Washington and Lincoln.
+"Whether we do or do not accomplish this feat will largely depend on the action taken at the republican and progressive national conventions prominent republican senator. next June.
+Nothing is to be hoped actually believe that he would rafrom the present administration.

-determines the life of the generations that follow.
-Such times were those of Washington and Lincoln.
+"This is one of those rare times a nation's history, when the action determines the life of the generations that follow.
+Such times were those